Shuttleworth Collection

-The Shuttleworth Collection is a working aeronautical and automotive collection located at the Old Warden Aerodrome, Old Warden in Bedfordshire, England.
+The Shuttleworth Collection is a working aviation, automotive and agricultural collection located at Old Warden Aerodrome in Bedfordshire, England.

 History

 The collection was founded in 1928 by aviator Richard Ormonde Shuttleworth.
 While flying a Fairey Battle at night on 2 August 1940, Shuttleworth fatally crashed.
 His mother, in 1944, formed the Richard Ormonde Shuttleworth Remembrance Trust "for the teaching of the science and practice of aviation and of afforestation and agriculture."

 Collection

 Restoration and maintenance work is carried out by a staff of 12 full-time and many volunteer engineers.
 These volunteers are all members of the 3,000-strong Shuttleworth Veteran Aeroplane Society (SVAS).
 These dedicated enthusiasts are crucial to the preservation and restoration of the collection.

 In addition to the aircraft, the collection houses a number of vintage and veteran cars.
-Events include model-flying days, and once a year, there is a special flying day for schools in the area.
+Events include model-flying days, flying proms and events dedicated to British engineering.

 The Shuttleworth Collection puts an emphasis on restoring as many aircraft as possible to flying condition, in line with the founder's original intention.
-There are typically about ten air shows per year, including evening displays and an annual Flying Proms event.
+There are typically about seven air shows per year, including evening displays and an annual Flying Proms event.